Thomas Ewyn

-Thomas Ewyn (died 1569) was a Scottish goldsmith working in Edinburgh.
+Thomas Ewyn (died 1569) was a Scottish goldsmith and Deacon of the Goldsmiths in Edinburgh.

 Career

 Thomas Ewyn was Deacon of the Goldsmiths.
 He copied and wrote some of the craft statutes into a minute book.
 The original is lost, but a later copy survives.
 One of the craft records originally included by Ewyn has a list of materials used by goldsmiths in the 16th century, giving some idea of their use of technology and technique, "hanmilling of all cuilouris [enamel] to be sett under the staines of ringis, subleim argiston, antemonium sublimatum, tent, sandesier, haloume [alum], caperowes [copperas], salpeiter [saltpetre], verdegris, aqua fortus [acid], symound [solder], winstaine, brounstaine [brimstone], saigbanis, croithes, quicksilver, hormalaye."

 In May 1555, there were discussions in Parliament and the Convention of Royal Burghs about the role of Craft Deacons in burgh councils.
 This was controversial, and Ewyn made a protest to Edinburgh's council on behalf of the Craft Deacons.
 Mary of Guise, Regent of Scotland, organised an arbitration to be held in January.
-There was some difficulty chosing the commissioners for the crafts, and at first a skinner Thomas Reidpath was picked.
+There was some difficulty choosing the commissioners for the crafts, and at first a skinner Thomas Reidpath was picked.
 According to the minutes of the craft of Hammermen, an arbitration involved a cutler Edward Young, a tailor Archibald Denror or Dewar, and a baker David Kinloch speaking for the crafts.
 The resolution was marked by a public ceremony in January 1556 and the Mercat Cross was draped with tapestry "right honest and pleasant to all the craftsmen".
-Archibald Dewar seems to have been Mary of Guise's personal tailor.
+Archibald Dewar worked for Regent Arran, and seems to have been Mary of Guise's personal tailor.

 Ewyn was involved in planning the civic celebrations in Edinburgh for the return of Mary, Queen of Scots to Scotland in 1561.
 Ewyn, speaking on behalf of the Deacons of the Crafts, discussed finances for the event at a meeting of the burgh council on 27 August 1561.

 On 24 September 1561, Ewyn presented candidates for election to the council, including his fellow goldsmith Michael Gilbert, a skinner Michael Turnet, the mason Thomas Jackson, blacksmith Nicol Purves, and the carpenter David Schang.
 The council argued with Ewyn that there should be 12 candidates for the two places allotted to the Crafts.
 Ewyn produced documents including an Act of Parliament of James III and a grant made by Mary of Guise which he contended showed how the Crafts should be involved in the council elections.

 On 8 October 1561 Queen Mary disputed the election of the council.
 Ewyn wanted it put on record that he had voted for Thomas McCalzean as Provost of Edinburgh, on account of his ability and qualifications, and would otherwise have according to the queen's direction, if she had preferred a candidate.
 McCalzean was made Provost.